Free Stock Trading App for Residents in Asia – Hudson James Investment Management

 The Money Pouch is a free stock trading app that for beginners and professionals that can trade stocks automatically for residents in Asia.
 Accounts are managed by Hudson James Investment Management.

-Kuala Lumpur, Malaysia, October 04, 2018 — The Money Pouch’s Free Wealth Management App recently ranked in the top 3 roboadvisers in Asia by Kaplan Capital.
+Kuala Lumpur, Malaysia, 4-Oct-2018 The Money Pouch’s Free Wealth Management App recently ranked in the top 3 roboadvisers in Asia by Kaplan Capital.
 Residents in Asia can download the app for free and start trading in USD, GBP and EUR.
 This is a free stock trading app for beginners and professional traders.

 The Money Pouch is an offshore roboadviser capable of trading shares of ETFs automatically on a client’s behalf.
 The aim is to deliver, stable, consistent returns over a five to ten year horizon.
 There are many successful roboadvisers in the US market such as Betterment.com and Wealthfront.com, but not in Asia.
 TheMoneyPouch.com is looking to become the roboadviser for residents in Asia.